 Which is why I'm writing this article.
 To share what I had to learn the hard way.

 I didn't feel my family doctor was the best source of advice, being a man he would probably give me medical school teaching that didn't apply to me.
-So of course I relied on the Internet.
+So, I turned to the internet.
 The only popular advice that worked for me was using Black Cohosh for hot flashes.
 I actually feel my hot flashes subside when I take one 40 mg capsule, it takes about an hour to feel the full effect.
 Most other advice doesn't work for me: exercise, hormone treatment, natural remedies.
-I went on a form of anti-inflammatory diet.
-I cut back on red meat and deep fried foods, drank soda occasionally, ate more fruits, vegetables and grains—being healthier served to boost stamina required to endure the grueling changing process.
+I went on a form of an anti-inflammatory diet.
+I cut back on red meat and deep-fried foods, drank soda only occasionally, ate more fruits, vegetables, and grains—being healthier served to boost the stamina required to endure the grueling changing process.

 I'm 53, a little past the average age.
-Lately I see a few signs that I may finally be approaching menopause.
+Lately, I see a few signs that I may finally be approaching menopause.
 I've been period free for 3 months.
 And my cyst has reduced considerably in size.
-A few symptoms have disappeared and replaced by others.
-I haven't been nauseous, bloated, craving sugar and allergy prone for weeks.
+A few symptoms have disappeared and been replaced by others.
+I haven't been nauseous, bloated, craving sugar, and allergy-prone for weeks.
 But my sleep has become worse.
-I changed my mattress from a 10 year old Sealy Posturepedic to a firm density foam (no memory) mattress.
+I changed my mattress from a 10-year-old Sealy Posturepedic to a firm density foam (no memory) mattress.
 I'm sure the new mattress has helped though I always wake up feeling like my back is asleep: stiff muscles and tingles all over.
 My guess is this is probably inflammation but I have not received an official medical diagnosis.
 Recently I feel this same inflammation in my arms.
-I got a scare once, the fingers and palm of my left hand suddenly got puffy as if I have frost bite.
+I got a scare once, the fingers and palm of my left hand suddenly got puffy as if I have frostbite.
 I thought I was having a stroke or an unknown deadly allergic reaction.
 I took 2 antihistamine tablets, not sure if they helped but the puffiness went away and didn't return.
-However I now have tingly legs when I sit . . . getting up and walking around doesn't seem to make it go away.
+However, I now have tingly legs when I sit . . . getting up and walking around doesn't seem to make it go away.